 We derive a significant portion of our revenues from the AMC, and a substantial portion of these revenues have been generated pursuant to expansion flying, as opposed to fixed contract arrangements with the AMC.
-Revenues from the AMC are volatile and may decline from current levels.
+Revenues from the AMC may decline over time.

-As a percentage of our total operating revenue, revenue derived from the AMC was approximately 24.6% in 2019, 23.7% in 2018 and 23.0% in 2017.
+As a percentage of our total operating revenue, revenue derived from the AMC was approximately 15.9% in 2020, 24.6% in 2019 and 23.7% in 2018.
 Historically, the revenues derived from expansion (or ad-hoc) flights for the AMC significantly exceeded the value of the fixed flight component of our AMC contract.